rabbitmq/rabbitmq-server/deps/rabbitmq_amqp1_0/README.md

 For sources, addresses are:

-    = "/exchange/"  X "/" BK  Consume from temp queue bound to X with binding key BK
+    = "/exchange/"  X "/" BK  Consume from queue bound to X with binding key BK
-    | "/topic/"     BK        Consume from temp queue bound to amq.topic with binding key BK
+    | "/topic/"     BK        Consume from queue bound to amq.topic with binding key BK
     | "/amq/queue/" Q         Consume from Q
     | "/queue/"     Q         Consume from Q
     | Q (no leading slash)    Consume from Q